 Bio

-Her work features in Hot Springs; the Northern Territory & Contemporary Australian Artists (Macmillan Art Publishing).
+Her work features in Hot Springs; the Northern Territory & Contemporary Australian Artists (Macmillan Art Publishing) and in Rara; The Art & Tradition of Filipino Mat Weaving (Philippines Textile Council).
 In 2007 she relocated to Western Australia and currently lives and works in Fremantle.
 In 2014 Gavino was a recipient of an Asialink Residency and was invited to return the following year to exhibit at the Cultural Centre of the Philippines with a solo show, In-between-spaces.
-Fiona Gavino is a nationally recognised fibre artist, she teaches extensively in Fremantle and for the past three years has been working with the Yindjibarndi woman in the Pilbara collaborating with them to create contemporary fibre sculpture, baskets and reviving their traditional practice of net making.
-In 2018 she undertook a residency in Madrid working with an inner-city community in the throws of gentrification to produce a site-specific installation and for the last two years worked with Japanese artists and the community of York (WA) creating large scale sculptures of endangered Australian animals from wheat straw.
-Gavino was a finalist in the John Stringer Art Prize, 2020.
+Over the last six years Gavino has been working collaboratively with the Juluwarlu Art Group’s Yindjibarndi woman in the Pilbara to create contemporary fibre sculpture, baskets and reviving their traditional practice of net making.
+She has also worked in Madrid and with Japanese Wara (rice straw) artists in York (WA) to create large scale sculptures of endangered Australian animals from wheat straw.
+She held a major survey exhibition Making Ground Breaking Ground of her 25 year career in 2023.
+In 2024 Gavino won the Andrea Stretton Memorial Award at Sculpture by the Sea (Cottesloe).